aws-samples/amazon-isv-plug-n-play/README.md

 2. CloudFormation template to set up an Amazon Linux bastion host in an Auto Scaling group to connect to the Aurora PostgreSQL DB cluster.

-3. CloudFormation template to set up Aurora PostgreSQL DB cluster with master user password stored in AWS Secrets Manager and bootstrap the database using AWS Lambda.
+3. CloudFormation template to set up either an Aurora PostgreSQL DB cluster OR an Amazon RDS for PostgreSQL cluster with master user password stored in AWS Secrets Manager and bootstrap the database using AWS Lambda.

 The stacks are integrated using exported output values.
 Using three different CloudFormation stacks instead of one nested stack gives you some flexibility.
 For example, you can choose to deploy the VPC and bastion host CloudFormation stacks once and Aurora PostgreSQL DB cluster CloudFormation stack multiple times in an AWS Region.